 Salary: $65,000 + possible loan repayment

-ThriveAP+ is ThriveAP’s version of a residency for nurse practitioners and physician assistants.
-Unlike a traditional residency which is coordinated by a specific facility, ThriveAP coordinates the residency curriculum and partners with facilities supportive of new graduates for the hands-on workplace experience.
+ThriveAP offers transition to practice curriculums for nurse practitioners and physician assistants.
+Unlike a traditional residency which is coordinated by a specific facility, ThriveAP coordinates the curriculums and partners with facilities supportive of new graduates for the hands-on workplace experience.
 This unique arrangement confers a few advantages.
-First, new grads have residency-like options at facilities nationwide opening up more opportunities in locations that may be more desirable or a better fit for the NP’s personal needs.
+First, newer grads have "residency-like" options at facilities nationwide opening up more opportunities in locations that may be more desirable or a better fit for the NP’s personal needs.
 Second, since the program is “residency-like” rather than a traditional residency program, NPs and PAs participating in the program may still apply for loan repayment through the NHSC if matched at a qualifying facility.
 This benefit can be worth tens of thousands of dollars in the first year of practice.

 Overall, primary care nurse practitioner residents can expect to earn about $65,000 – $85,000 in a one-year program.
 Most residencies also offer benefits like health insurance and a continuing education allowance.
 Some offer or allow the NP to qualify for outside benefits such as loan repayment programs.
 Take such benefits into account as you weigh the financial implications of your decision to participate in a residency program.
 You must also heavily consider cost of living in the area in which you will participate in the residency.
 Your salary will go much farther in some cities and states compared with others.